miapillote/Diagram-IV/README.md

 🎓 Built for my graduation from the University of Rochester with a B.S. in Computer Science and minors in Mathematics, Gender Studies, and Spanish.

-👗 Dress inspiration: Robert Wun, SS24 runway collection
+👗 Dress inspiration: *The Love Letter*, Robert Wun S.S.
+24